mrandypratt/js129/assessment.md

 Object-Oriented Programming
 : Organizing programs in terms of objects which have *state* and *behavior* (aka properties and methods) and interact with one another.
 ### Pros:
-- Higher abstraction level
+- Higher level of abstraction
-- Easier to create, understand, and update programs
+- Easier to create, comprehend, and update programs
 - Less Dependencies
 ### Cons:
-- Larger
+- Generally larger programs
-- Less efficient
+- Less memory-efficient
--
 ## Encapsulation
-encapsulation
-: Bundling State and behavior to form an object.
+Encapsulation is the bundling related state and behavior into an object.
 ### Benefits of Encapsulation
 - Makes code more intuitive and easy to understand by keeping related data together
-- Creates **public interface** through which to access an object (note: JS doesn't provide access restrictions)
+- Creates a **public interface** through which to access an object Encapsulation Implementation:
+- JS doesn't offer access restrictions (i.e. private properties).
-NOTE: Public interface is not necessary due to the limitations of JavaScript.
-Using methods to change properties rather than accessing them directly is recommended.
+- Using methods to change properties rather than accessing them directly is recommended.

 ## Collaborator Objects
-Collaborators
-: Objects which provide state within another object
+Collaborators are bjects which provide state within another object.
 ```javascript
 let cat = {
   name: 'Fluffy',